By A.J. Finn, A serviceable thriller and homage to Hitchcock's Rear Window

 Like many thrillers, there’s a contrived quality to the story — plot elements shaped a little unnaturally for the purpose for having the mystery play out in a specific way, as opposed to for believe-ability or whatnot — and there’s still a few things that didn’t entirely make sense to me in the novel.
 For example, when Anna Fox reports what she saw to the police, for some bizarre reason, before they’ve even asked her about it, they bring in the person she is accusing and then ask her about it with them present?
 What type of detective operates like that?
 But I think these complaints are somewhat standard for most thrillers, and I don’t think they detracted from the story.

 The book is getting a movie adaptation starring Amy Adams and Julianne Moore.
-It’s slated for a October 9, 2019 release.
+It’s slated for a October 4, 2019 release.
+As of April 2019, the movie is done shooting and is in post-production.

 Read it or Skip it?